canonical/kernel-docs/docs/how-to/contribute.md

 ## Environment setup

-Kernel documentation is built on top of [Canonical's Sphinx starter pack] and hosted on [Read the Docs].
+Kernel documentation is built on top of the [Canonical Sphinx starter pack] and hosted on [Read the Docs].

 To work on the project, you will need to have Python, `python3.12-venv`, and